Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 What are the biggest shortcomings based on the promises that were made initially by the Democrats and by President Obama himself?

-We already know if you like your plan you can keep it was uh was a lie.
+We already know if you like your plan, you can keep it, was a lie.

-But uh we'll put that aside because that's been established.
+But we'll put that aside because that's been established.

-What are the other uh what are the biggest uh holes in this thing?
+What are the biggest holes in this thing?

-Well, I'd say the single biggest shortcoming of Obamacare i are is the entirely new twenty thousand pages of federal regulations that the law imposes on the way health insurance can be designed and issued to consumers.
+Well, I'd say the single biggest shortcoming of Obamacare is the entirely new 20,000 pages of federal regulations that the law imposes on the way health insurance can be designed and issued to consumers.

-Those regulations have are the direct cause of the high premiums that everyone's been talking about.
+Those regulations are the direct cause of the high premiums that everyone's been talking about.

 It only repeals the taxing and the spending in Obamacare.